Is XPO Inc. (XPO) a Keeper?

 Analysts’ Opinion of XPO

-Many brokerage firms have already submitted their reports for XPO stocks, with Citigroup repeating the rating for XPO by listing it as a “Neutral.”
-The predicted price for XPO in the upcoming period, according to Citigroup is $42 based on the research report published on November 30th of the current year 2022.
+Many brokerage firms have already submitted their reports for XPO stocks, with BofA Securities repeating the rating for XPO by listing it as a “Neutral.”
+The predicted price for XPO in the upcoming period, according to BofA Securities is $35 based on the research report published on December 30th of the previous year 2022.

-Jefferies, on the other hand, stated in their research note that they expect to see XPO reach a price target of $70.
-The rating they have provided for XPO stocks is “Buy” according to the report published on October 25th, 2022.
+Citigroup, on the other hand, stated in their research note that they expect to see XPO reach a price target of $42.
+The rating they have provided for XPO stocks is “Neutral” according to the report published on November 30th, 2022.

-Deutsche Bank gave a rating of “Hold” to XPO, setting the target price at $50 in the report published on October 17th of the current year.
+Jefferies gave a rating of “Buy” to XPO, setting the target price at $70 in the report published on October 25th of the previous year.

 Insider Trading